Kingston Park: Postcode NE3 2RD

 Retired teacher Sandy Irvine, 62, of Gosforth, a member of the Newcastle Green Party, said: “It is important to protect the region’s green belt land.
 The council’s housing plans will mean, if not stopped, there will be a continuous sprawl from the Tyne Bridge to the far side of Ponteland.
 Then there is the proposed new road paralleling the A1.
 This would mean damage to wildlife habitats, more congestion and an increase in traffic and noise pollution.”

 The reshaped plan was approved by Newcastle Council for submission to the Secretary of State in January 2014.
-A decision was due to be reached in summer 2014 – it can be accepted, rejected or go to a public enquiry – but the inspector is to hold a further hearing in mid October (see Planning for the Future).
+A decision was due to be reached in summer 2014 – it can be accepted, rejected or go to a public enquiry – but the inspector issued an interim set of findings in November 2014 broadly supportive of the council’s housing plans and, despite some outstanding issues, it seems campaigners have lost their fight to prevent the housing developments.

 For updates see the Planning for the Future page: https://newcastleareas.wordpress.com/planning-for-the-future/